MARYANNE67/MARYANNE67/README.md

 📚 Current Software Engineering Student in Toronto, Canada
 👩🏾‍💻 Always on the lookout for new internship opportunities to level up my tech skills!
 🌱 I thrive on learning and embracing new technologies!
-💻 2024 Goal: Learn Deep Learning fundamentals and code archicture 😊 Fun fact: I'm fluent in three languages and currently learning German just for fun!
+💻 2024 Goal: Learn Deep Learning fundamentals and code architecture
+😊 Fun fact: I'm fluent in three languages and currently learning German just for fun!

 ### Languages and Tools:
 <div style="display: flex; flex-wrap: wrap; gap: 10px;">